 Yet while the photography market was flourishing, India was going through a period of great political unrest.
 The Indian Rebellion of 1857, which led to the dissolution of the East India Company and the institution of the British Raj, had spread across the north of the country and lasted for more than a year before it was suppressed by the British.
 If anything, however, the rebellion heightened the public’s desire to see India through a viewfinder.
-Depictions of the sites of famous battles and sieges soon became wildly popular with Britons in both India and “back home”; they helped to gloss over the memory of this painful challenge to colonial authority, and encouraged new tourists to visit the sites and memorials.
+Depictions of the sites of famous battles and sieges soon became wildly popular with Britons both in India and “back home”; they helped to gloss over the memory of this painful challenge to colonial authority, and encouraged new tourists to visit the sites and memorials.
 The eight photographs pictured here are intricately intertwined with this historical moment.

 Gateway to Hoosainabad, Lucknow (c.1866)

 Samuel Bourne arrived in India six years after the violent events of 1857; he was determined to become a successful professional photographer after quitting his job as a bank clerk.
 He was soon drawn to the already renowned sites of the rebellion.
 This photograph was taken at Lucknow, eight years after the siege there that was widely and luridly reported by the international press.